 How a Search Engine Works for Ecommerce

-Search engines use bots that crawl the internet and discover new content like websites, images or articles through following links.
-As a crawler follows each link, both internal and external, then it will index (categorize) everything it finds to be a relevant and credible resource.
+Search engines use bots that crawl the internet and discover new content like websites, images, or articles through following links.
+As a crawler follows each internal and external link, it will index (categorize) everything it finds to be a relevant and credible resource.

 Getting your Store Indexed

-NOTE: the sitemap shouldn't take the place of a good internal link structure and should act as a supplemental directive for the crawler.
+NOTE: The sitemap shouldn't replace a good internal link structure and should act as a supplemental directive for the crawler.

-However, the sitemap is still helpful if your store is new, has few internal links or a small backlink profile.
-The Google Search Console account is also useful in monitoring (and fixing) all of your indexed content that Google reports issue with.
+However, the sitemap is still helpful if your store is new, has few internal links, or has a small backlink profile.
+The Google Search Console account is also useful in monitoring (and fixing) all of your indexed content that Google reports issues with.

 2. Create Compelling Content

-No matter what your business hopes to accomplish on the web: selling products, marketing, or trying to bring in new clients, there should always be content that's positioned to help consumers.
+No matter what your business hopes to accomplish on the web- selling products, marketing, or bringing in new clients- there should always be content positioned to help consumers.

-Your content might be a mix of text, product images, product video, specifications, FAQs, fact sheets, but ultimately it should answer all of your potential customer's questions about your products.
+Your content might be a mix of text, product images, product videos, specifications, FAQs, and fact sheets, but ultimately, it should answer all of your potential customers' questions about your products.

-Try to get in the head of your customer and anticipate what they may want or need to know about your product and then answer all of those questions preemptively.
+Try to imagine your customer's needs and desires for your product, and then answer all of those questions preemptively.

 Creating a buyer persona can help identify the unique needs of your buyers.
 Not only will you gain more consumer trust with the transparent approach, but you'll be able to provide more helpful and useful content.
 Plus, Google will respect you more and promote your content over others when you put the user over your product(s).